rahulthewhitehat/InfoSec/Ex8a&8b_LiveData_Acquistion_Ram_Folder.md

-## Live acquisition of system RAM and store the memory dump for forensic analysis.
+## 8 A Live acquisition of system RAM and store the memory dump for forensic analysis.

 🛠️ Tools Used
 LiME (Linux Memory Extractor)